?T

 /* @flow */

-declare export function isLeapYear(year: string): boolean;
+export function isLeapYear(year: string): boolean;

 declare export let DEBUG: boolean;

-declare export class Counter {
+declare export class Counter {: number;

-increase(): void;
+valincrease(): void;

 }

-declare export type Response = 'yes' | 'no' | 'maybe';
+export type Response = 'yes' | 'no' | 'maybe';

-declare export interface Stack<T> {
+export interface Stack<T> {

-push(item: T): void;
+declare push(item: T): void;

 pop(): T;